 But unfortunately, we do not live in a perfect world — and disasters can strike at a moment’s notice, whether we are ready or not.
-When, not if, a disaster occurs, your business should be as prepared as possible — the last thing during a disaster that your organization would want is to run around like a chicken without its head.
-And, that is precisely what will happen if your organization does not take the necessary steps to prepare any kind of disaster.
+When, not if, a disaster occurs, your business should be as prepared as possible.
+If your organization doesn’t have a business continuity plan, your team and customers will flood your contact center and phone system with questions and concerns.

-Just like with most solutions, thankfully, the Cloud has come to save the day — or at least make it a little easier for the smaller guys to stay in the running.
-The introduction of Cloud Communications like Business VoIP and UCCaaS has not only made it possible for small organizations to gain powerful communication tools, but these tools have made it easier for SMBs to prepare their infrastructure for a worst case scenario.
+Thankfully, cloud services can keep your business running.
+The introduction of cloud communications like business VoIP and UCaaS has not only made it possible for small organizations to gain powerful communication tools, but these tools have made it easier for SMBs to prepare their infrastructure for a worst case scenario.

 Understanding Disaster Recovery

-There could be a million and one different things that might go wrong, whether we are discussing a natural or unnatural disaster, the end game is really all the same: account for everyone and everything, shift resources to handle the interruption, and get things back up and running as smoothly and quickly as possible.
+A million and one things may go wrong, whether we are discussing a natural or unnatural disaster, the same needs persist: to account for everyone and everything, shift resources to handle the interruption, and get things back up and running as smoothly and quickly as possible.

 Depending on the exact needs of your organization, or even the exact specific industry of your organization (for example, Health Care always has its own nuances with HIPAA and related regulations), the level of preparedness and necessary steps will of course differ.

 However, when disaster strikes, there is a fair number of questions your organization must be able to answer, as well as a number of pivotal moments that must be handled properly to ensure a smooth recovery.

 - During the disaster — will teams be able to communicate in anyway, to ensure everyone is accounted for, and safety is a top priority.
 Offer instant messaging tools to allow everyone to communicate in the same channel.